-U nit 1: Day 5 i: Pick The Die MDM4U Math Learning Goals: Materials Mi inds On: 5 • Use non-transitive dice to compare experimental and theoretical probability and nd • Dice note the tendency of experimental probability to approach theoretical • BLM 1.5.1 Ac ction: 40 probability as the number of trials in an experiment increases • Draw tree diagrams for events where the branches in the tree diagram do not have the same probability Co onsolidate:30 Т otal=75 min Ass es sment Орро ort unities Minds On Whole Class → Brainstorming the media try to influence consumer purchases and lifestyle decisions? the media if y to influence consumer purchases and mestyle decisions.
-Teacher Supplement BLM 1.5.2 Alternatively a spreadsheet based simulation can be used to model the Action Pairs 2 Come compare Action Pairs 7 Game Use an overhead of BLM 1.5.1 to provide students with instructions for playing experimental and theoretical probability the game.
-Students play each game, determine the best strategy for winning the incorotioal probability game, and answer the questions at the end.
-Learning Skills/Teamwork/Checkbric: Circulate and record students' teamwork skills as they play the game and try to determine the best strategy for winning. • Consolidate Whole Class → Discussion Debrief Discuss student strategies.
-(Note: If students feel that one colour is most likely to win they will want to choose first so they can pick their colour but if they recognize that these dice are non-transitive then they will want to choose second opponent's choice.
-Since students played 10 times with each colour set the sample size is very small so the discussion may bounce back and forth between the two options).
+Unit 1: Day 5: Pick The Die MDM4U Minds On: 5 Math Learning Goals: Use non-transitive dice to compare experimental and theoretical probability and note the tendency of experimental probability to approach theoretical Materials • Dice • BLM 1.5.1 Action: 40 probability as the number of trials in an experiment increases Consolidate:30 have the same probability Total=75 min sment Opport unities Minds On Whole Class → Brainstorming Brainstorm how we make decisions in favour of a course of action.
+How does the media try to influence consumer purchases and lifestyle decisions?
+Teacher Supplemen BLM 1.5.2 Alternatively a spreadsheet based simulation can be used to model the game and to Action!
+Pairs → Game Use an overhead of BLM 1.5.1 to provide students with instructions for playing the game.
+Students play each game, determine the best strategy for winning the game, and answer the questions at the end.
+Learning Skills/Teamwork/Checkbric: Circulate and record students' compare experimental and theoretical probabilit teamwork skills as they play the game and try to determine the best strategy for winning.
+Consolidate Debrief Whole Class → Discussion Discuss student strategies.
+(Note: If students feel that one colour is most likely to win they will want to choose first so they can pick their colour but if they recognize that these dice are non-transitive then they will want to choose second so they can select the colour that is most likely to win against the their opponent's choice.
+Since students played 10 times with each colour set, the sample size is very small so the discussion may bounce back and forth between the two options).
 Collect everyone's experimental data for each colour set and determine the experimental probability of winning for each set.
 Revisit the best strategy for winning based on the larger sample size.
-Calculate the theoretical probability for each colour combination (BLM1.5.2 Teacher Supplement) cach colour combination.
-(BEW1.5.2 Teacher Supplement) 1 Home Activity or Further Classroom Consolidation An plication Anticipate the winning strategy for "Pick the Dice" (BLM 1.5.2) Draw the tree $ ^{A\rho}$ рисаноп diagrams for the theoretical probability of "Pick the Dice".
-Write a reflection in Re flection your journal about how the "Pick the Die/Dice" games relate to how we make decisions as discussed in Minds On.
+Calculate the theoretical probability for each colour combination.
+(BLM1.5.2 Teacher Supplement) Application Reflection Home Activity or Further Classroom Consolidation Anticipate the winning strategy for "Pick the Dice" (BLM 1.5.2) Draw the tree diagrams for the theoretical probability of "Pick the Dice".
+Write a reflection in your journal about how the "Pick the Die/Dice" games relate to how we make decisions as discussed in Minds On.